Mridul97/YelpCamp/README.md

 2. Add a campground.
 3. Comment on a campground already present.
 4. Delete any comment added by you.
-5. Delete any campground added by you.
-6. Logout from the website.
+5. Logout from the website.
-7. Login again.
+6. Login again.